ShantanuJalkote/FreJun-assignment/README.md

 ### FreJun-assignment
-To run the code :
+To Run the code :
 ```
 flask run
 ```